pluja/rokokeys/README.md

 # Rokokeys
-Rokokeys is a reasonably safe method of saving your wallet's mnemonic seeds.
+Rokokeys is a reasonably safe method of saving your wallet's mnemonic phrase.
 This method is much better than writing down your raw seed on a phone or a not-so-secured paper.

 > Note that this is a first **functional** version.
 Much more improvements will come with the methodology and security.

 ## How it works:

 It's simple.
 Rokokeys will ask you for a **secret**.
-This secret is a *salt* that will be added to each of your mnemonic seed words.
+This secret is a *salt* that will be added to each of your mnemonic phrase words.
 Each resulting word (word+salt) will be hashed using an algorithm of your choice.

 Then Rokokeys will generate a QR code with the `rokokeys recovery` along with a `backup.csv`.
 You can now write down the `backup.csv` anywhere you want or save and distribute your QR code.
-It is safe as without the **secret** no one will be able to decrypt your mnemonic seed.
+It is safe as without the **secret** no one will be able to decrypt your mnemonic phrase.

 ## IMPORTANT: Before using